HayaaQutaishat/Food-Order-React-App/README.md

 <img width="1363" alt="Screen Shot 2022-11-08 at 5 20 05 PM" src="https://user-images.githubusercontent.com/95029840/200619285-10e1cf85-970c-4332-8a0a-abc5810d4cda.png">

 Users can view thier shopping cart by clicking on the cart button that appears in the header.
 The shopping cart is rendered in a Modal.
+The modal has a backdrop which blocks interaction with the rest of the page.
+Here I used React Portals to render the modal.

 <img width="1327" alt="Screen Shot 2022-11-08 at 5 36 34 PM" src="https://user-images.githubusercontent.com/95029840/200623053-7405474b-5239-48d0-b1ee-820614352837.png">